How to log in with kubectl exec when multiple containers are running in a Kubernetes Pod

 apiVersion: apps/v1 kind: Deployment metadata: name: example-web namespace: default spec: selector: matchLabels: app: example-web replicas: 1 template: metadata: labels: app: example-web spec: containers: - name: nginx image: nginx:latest imagePullPolicy: Always ports: - containerPort: 80

-Reflect the manifest.
+Reflect the manifest

 $ Kubectl apply -f deployment_example_web.yaml

-Check if the Pod has started.
+Check if the Pod is up and running

 $ kubectl get pods NAME READY STATUS RESTARTS AGE example-web-59fccdb6d4-slrkv 1/1 Running 0 13s